-- Use positive phrases and avoid threats. - Fif you don't sign this form, we won't pay your claim. - > If you sign this form it will help us to progress your case. - $\,\succ\,\,$ If a customer uses emotional words, pay special attention.
-Show empathy. - You can't just offer me £3,000 for the car.
-I really loved that car, I had it serviced regularly and took really great care of it. - I understand that the car meant a great deal to you. - > Never say "but" or "however" as it removes the empathy.
-Take a breath and move on to next statement or phrase. - ${\not \succ}$ I understand the car meant a great deal to you ... can I explain how the valuation has been calculated?
+- > Use positive phrases and avoid threats. - If you don't sign and return the consent form, we won't be able to assist - If you sign and return the consent form it will help us to make progress for you - > If a customer uses emotional words, pay special attention.
+Show - matther uses Enfottonial Words, pay spectial attention.
+Show empathy.

+You can't just offer me ε3,000 for the car.
+I really loved that car, I had it serviced regularly and took really great care of it.

+I understand that the car meant a great deal to you. - Never say "but" or "however" as it removes the empathy.
+Take a breath and move on to next statement or phrase. ver say "but" or "however" as a contained and move on to next statement or phrase.

+I understand the car meant a great deal to you ... can I explain how the valuation has been calculated?

-PYR♣MID Never tell someone they need to be patient.
-Instead, say you want to work with the other person to resolve things as quickly and as efficiently as possible.
-If you ask someone to "trust" you, it suggests there is a reason why they shouldn't trust you!
-If you ask someone to calm down, you're likely to make them even more excitable. Δ PYR♣MID Never tell someone they need to be reasonable or even worse, they are being unreasonable.
-Reinforce the reasons to back up your valuation or your viewpoint.
-If you use the words "offer" it suggests to the other person that there is still room to negotiate.
-Use terms such as "valuation".
-Never refer to figures as being "approximate" or "about".
-Demanding people! ➤ If you have properly planned the negotiation, you will have reached an evaluation of your desired outcomes.
-You need to ensure the negotiation remains focused on this and not the other person's demands.
-Think of the difference between the following two openings: "Good afternoon Mr Roberts, this is John from XYZ Insurance.
-I am calling to discuss settlement of your client's claim.
-We got your offer of £4,500 and I am afraid we cannot accept this." > "Good afternoon Mr Roberts, this is John from XYZ Insurance.
-I am calling to discuss your offer of £4,500.
-I am afraid that we cannot accept this offer.
-Based on all the information provided, and our assessment of liability, we are prepared to offer £3,250 and it is broken down as follows"
+➤ Never tell someone they need to be patient.
+Instead, say you want to work with the other person to resolve things as quickly and as efficiently as possible. > If you ask someone to "trust" you, it suggests there is a reason why they shouldn't trust you! > If you ask someone to calm down, you're likely to make them even more excitable. \blacktriangleright Never tell someone they need to be reasonable or even worse, they are being unreasonable.
+Reinforce the reasons to back up your valuation or your viewpoint. > If you use the words "offer" it suggests to the other person that there is still room to negotiate.
+Use terms such as "valuation". \succ Never refer to figures as being "approximate" or "about".
+Demanding people! > If you have properly planned the negotiation, you will have reached an evaluation of your desired outcomes.
+You need to ensure the negotiation remains focused on this and not the other person's demands. > Think of the difference between the following two Think of the difference between the following two openings: "Good afternoon Mr Roberts, this is John from XYZ Limited.
+I am calling to discuss your proposal.
+I got your offer of £4,500 and I am afraid we cannot accept this."
+"Good afternoon Mr Roberts, this is John from XYZ Limited.
+I am calling to discuss your proposal.
+I am afraid that I cannot accept the proposal.
+Based on all the information provided, my valuation is £3,250 and I would be prepared to accept that amount.
+The total figure is broken down as follows ..."

-PYR MID

-When preparing, always apply the "so what?" test to whatever it is that

-you are going to say, especially when you are presenting your strengths. > Compare the following two statements:

-The damage to the vehicle was very minor.
-The damage to the vehicle was very minor and so the period of hire is excessive and we cannot accept the claim as it is presented.
+➤ When preparing, always apply the "so what?" test to whatever it is that you are going to say, especially when you are presenting your strengths.
+Compare the following two statements: The damage to the vehicle was very minor.
+The damage to the vehicle was very minor and so the period of hire is excessive and we cannot accept the claim as it is presented. - Over to you Scenario A You work for ABC Limited and you need the customer to return a medical mandate.
+They have not sent it back despite two letters asking for it.

-1

-PYR

-Over to you

-7 3 3 4 7 3 3 A

-Г 1

-Scenario A

-You work for ABC Insurance and you need the

-customer to return a medical mandate.
-They have not sent it back despite two letters asking for

-it.
 You have been sent to the house to try and persuade the customer to return the mandate.
-By

-the time you get to the house you are 20 minutes late because a particularly difficult customer delayed you at your last appointment.
+By the time you get to the house you are 20 minutes late because a particularly difficult customer delayed you at your last appointment. -

 Be prepared to negotiate!

-F - F - 1 - 2